Hamsa2009/DevSecOps-Project/README.md

 1. **Install ArgoCD:**

-   You can install ArgoCD on your Kubernetes cluster by following the instructions provided in the [EKS Workshop](https://archive.eksworkshop.com/intermediate/290_argocd/install/) documentation.
+   You can install ArgoCD on your Kubernetes cluster by following the instructions provided in the [AKS ArgoCD Setup](https://argo-cd.readthedocs.io/en/stable/operator-manual/declarative-setup/#aks) documentation.

 2. **Set Your GitHub Repository as a Source:**